Skip to content ↓

 Local Authority governor:

-Cllr Ben Wesson
+Cllr Ben Wesson (Co-Chair)

-Parent governors:
+Parent governor:

-Parent governor for 23/4: Ilaria Gastaudo.
+Parent governor : Ilaria Gastaudo.

 If you are interested in becoming a parent governor and would like to talk about the role, please contact the Chair of Governors on: cgovdgps@gmail.com